suresh0807/M_POSCAR/README.md

 # M_POSCAR
 Set of scripts to reorder a POSCAR file and combine two POSCAR files for VASP

-rePOS.sh: Reposition the element order in POSCAR file.
-Needs runner2poscar.bash and poscar2runner.sh in your path.
+rePOS.sh: Reposition the element order/ remove an element in POSCAR file.
+Needs element names in the first line and atom numbers in the 6th line.
+Can also work when selective dynamics is on.

 Usage e.g.: ./rePOS.sh 3 W O H